yireo/yireo-slides/slides/yireo/messing_up_di.md

 - Keep the number of dependencies to a minimum
     - Move all similar dependencies to a common class
-    - Move around dependencies until each class has as little dependencies as possible --
+    - Move around dependencies until each class has as little dependencies as possible
-- Don't name your protected variables or methods with an underscore

 ---
 class: center, middle